 Since 1929, the law has specified that elections are to be held on a Monday unless that day is a federal or provincial holiday, in which case voters cast their ballots on Tuesday.
-Election proclamations have followed a similar format for the past 200 years (see also illustration, page 7).
+Election proclamations have followed a similar format for the past 200 years (see also illustration).
 This 1988 proclamation is for Nunatsiaq, which was then Canada's largest riding in area (a distinction held since 1993 by Nunavut) and its smallest in population.

 The most serious deficiencies were the continuing obstacles to voting for some female electors; exclusion from the franchise of specific groups for racial, religious or economic reasons; and administrative disenfranchisement of individual voters.
 In the last category were a number of small but irritating hindrances, many of which were cleared up by periodic electoral reform between 1920 and 1982.

 As was the case before 1920, the new law provided for elections to be conducted on the basis of lists of electors; in urban areas, the lists to be used were provincial lists compiled previously, but in rural areas, an enumeration would be conducted.
 These lists proved contentious, not only in their compilation, but also in what they contained and how they were published.
 The most serious problem – placing the names of eligible women on the electoral rolls – was solved by 1929, but methods of preparation, revision and publication continued to be debated and modified over the years.

 The reason for the distinction between "rural" and "urban" polling divisions and the two different methods of compiling and revising voters lists was concern about the completeness and accuracy of existing voters lists in rural areas.
 This fear was borne out in the 1921 election, when lists from rural Ontario proved virtually useless.